Local Search Rankings: The Content Gap Analysis

 ### Step 1: Identify Your True Competitors

 Search your primary service + location (e.g., "emergency plumber Chicago" or "family dentist Austin").
-Your real competitors aren't just other local businesses—they're whoever occupies the top 5 organic results.
+Your real competitors aren't just other service businesses—they're whoever occupies the top 5 organic results.

 Document: